zacharyhenson/Aggressor-scripts/README.md

   Actions in this kit center around endpoint privilege escalation.
 Actions that involve forceful scanning (powerup.ps1, unix-privesc-check) should go in the apporiate section

+8. **RemoteKit**

+  Actions in this kit center around interacting with remote hosts.

 ## Other scripts
 >inveigh/